MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

 Custom Format Support
 ---------------------

-In addition to the :ref:`standard formats <section_image_standard_raw>`, this implementation allows to draw images with a :ref:`custom format <section_image_custom_raw>`.
+In addition to the :ref:`standard formats <section_image_standard_raw>`, this implementation allows drawing images with a :ref:`custom format <section_image_custom_raw>`.
-This is an advanced use-case, only available with MicroUI 3.2 or higher.
+This advanced use case is available only with MicroUI 3.2 or higher.

 .. hint:: To select this implementation, the define ``LLUI_IMAGE_CUSTOM_FORMATS`` must be set (no specific value).

 The MicroUI C module uses some tables to redirect the image management to the expected extension.
-There is one table per Image Abstraction Layer API (draw, copy, region, rotate, scale, flip) in order to embed only necessary algorithms (a table and its functions are only embedded in the final binary file if and only if the MicroUI drawing method is called).
+There is one table per Image Abstraction Layer API (draw, copy, region, rotate, scale, flip) to embed only necessary algorithms (a table and its functions are only embedded in the final binary file if and only if the MicroUI drawing method is called).

 Each table contains ten elements: